dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     + asynchronous messaging
     + monitoring
     + error handling
-    + better overall load balancing and scalability.
+    + better overall load balancing, scalability and performance.

 ## Avoid dependencies and orchestration
 One of the main challenges of the microservices architecture pattern